 Zika is primarily transmitted through mosquito bites, but there have been rare cases of the disease being sexually transmitted.

 Women who are pregnant or planning to become pregnant face the greatest risk from Zika, as it can cause children to be born with microcephaly – a seriously underdeveloped head and brain.
 The Australian government recommends women who are pregnant or planning to become pregnant reconsider their need to travel to Argentina.

 You should try to avoid mosquito bites by covering up in light-coloured clothing and wearing repellent containing DEET or Picaridin.

-Check Smart Traveller's Zika Bulletin and the World Health Organization's Zika factsheet for the latest advice and read CHOICE's article about how the Zika virus could affect your travel insurance.
+Check Smart Traveller's Zika Bulletin and the World Health Organization's Zika factsheet for the latest advice.

 Malaria and dengue fever

 Malaria is present in rural areas along Argentina's northern borders with Bolivia and Paraguay.
 Malaria risk can be minimised by taking anti-malarial medications (prophylaxis).